(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 - Keep an eye out.
 When you take your pet for an outing, make it a practice to check for fleas.
 If you find any, remove them carefully.

 - Consult a vet for sprays and shampoos that can kill fleas.
 You can also use preventive treatment so that you are ahead of the problem.

 - Treat your dog with oral flea tablets.
 If they fuss, try to hide it underneath their favorite treats and make sure they ingest them.
 Sentinel Flavor Tabs are ideal for flea prevention.
-It’s a once a month preventative treatment that also combines heartworm and internal parasite protection in a single dosage.
+It’s a once-a-month preventative treatment combining heartworm and internal parasite protection in a single dosage.
 You’ll want to talk to your vet before administering this product.

-The best way to prevent a flea infestation is by breaking the flea life cycle.
-This involves getting rid of fleas at the early stages while they are flea eggs or larvae.
+Flea control, or breaking the flea life cycle, is the best way to prevent a flea infestation.
+This involves getting rid of fleas early on while they are flea eggs or larvae.

 Want to know if dogs are allowed in Las Vegas casinos?
 Read our article here to find out.